higher engagement compared to email

 With the goal to increase online shopping and drive in-store traffic, global hypermarket Carrefour digitized its print promotional catalog and began offering it to French customers through multiple channels, including email, mobile, and SMS.
 Though the options were varied, engagement needed improvement.

-Working closely with its partner, digital messaging hub Alcméon, Carrefour adopted the WhatsApp Business Platform to create a customized chatbot that enables customers to input their zip code and find their nearest store.
+Working closely with business partner 360dialog and digital messaging hub Alcméon, Carrefour adopted the WhatsApp Business Platform to create a customized chatbot that enables customers to input their zip code and find their nearest store.

 They receive a digital promotion catalog directly through WhatsApp specific to the location where they shop, tailored to weekly deals, seasonal promotions, and other offers that help them save money and plan their shopping.

 Prior to adopting WhatsApp Business Platform, Carrefour’s catalogs—which support 50 percent of the company’s revenue—were offered solely in print format, which were expensive to produce and difficult to manage based on constantly changing products and in-store promotions.
 The physical catalog also made it hard to identify how consumers engaged with it, which discounts shoppers liked most, and then apply those insights to improve the customer experience.

 As COVID-19 hit France, contactless restrictions put digital needs into overdrive.
 And given how WhatsApp is widely used among the French population—including 75 percent of those who already use the Carrefour store app—it was clear to Carrefour that adopting the platform could better connect the company to its shoppers.